AndreaDiotallevi/andreadiotallevi.com/src/posts/5-benefits-of-typing-v-copy-pasting-when-working-on-new-code/5-benefits-of-typing-v-copy-pasting-when-working-on-new-code.md

 Practice repetition on new concepts to let your brain do the hard work for you.

 **The way you approach work reflects the way you approach anything in life.
-From preparing a meal to listening to your friends.**
+From preparing a meal to listening to friends.**

 Turn your daily actions into opportunities for becoming a more well-rounded individual.